Great Britain women's national rugby union team

 The Great Britain women's national rugby union team was the national rugby union team of Great Britain, from 1986 to 1990.

 History

-The team was organised by the Women's Rugby Football Union (which was responsible for women's rugby in the UK from 1983 to 1994) and was gradually replaced by separate teams representing England, Scotland and Wales between 1987 and 1990.
+The team was organised by the Women's Rugby Football Union (WRFU), which governed women's rugby in the United Kingdom from 1983 to 1994.
+It emerged during a formative period for the women's game, when the sport remained largely amateur and was primarily centred on universities and a small number of clubs.